catdoch/earthquakes-gql/README.md

 Graphql, Apollo and Express App for displaying USGS earthquake data

-To install and run  - yarn install && yarn start
+To install and run  - yarn install && yarn start <br />
-To install and develop - yarn install && yarn dev
+To install and develop locally - yarn install && yarn dev <br />

+All data is provided by the USGS API: https://earthquake.usgs.gov/fdsnws/event/1/query